 Whether performance levels have improved or declined since the previous year.
 Though we cannot realistically expect to improve in all indicators, for each area, we must determine whether efficiency, effectiveness or satisfaction (or a balance of all three) is the priority, and set targets accordingly.
-Trend effect on (or a balance of all th rree) is the priority, and se t targets accordingly.
-Performance has improved Performance is P consistent Performance has declined ?
-Missing data for previous or current year Target/ er it was met (within tole to) target remain green ights are eas requiring attention, while

-Status Meeting target or within 5% 5 - 15% worse than target >15% worse than target (new measure or 'no service') Rank/ Quartile Authorities' results are ranked best (1 st ) to worst (32 nd ) to support learning from strong performers.
+Trend Performance Performance is Performance Missing data for previous has consistent has declined or current year improved The target set and whether it was met (within tolerance).
+This highlights areas requiring attention, while those achieving (or close to) target remain green.
+Target/ No target (new Status Meeting target or 5 - 15% worse >15% worse measure or 'no within 5% than target than target service') Authorities' results are ranked best (1st) to worst (32nd) to support learning from strong performers.
 Rankings are grouped into 4 quartiles for a higher-level summary.
-If not all authorities report, there are fewer than 32 rankings so quartiles are smaller (such as Housing, not reported by 6 authorities due to differing arrangements).
+If not all authorities report, there are fewer than 32 rankings so quartiles are smaller (such as Housing, not reported by 6 authorities due to Rank/ differing arrangements).
 Minimising costs is a broad financial sustainability goal, however, this also represents investment, so spend may be higher in priority areas.
-Top quartile - 1 st to 8 th place 2 nd quartile - 9 th to 16 th 3 rd quartile - 17 th to 24 th 3 rd quartile - 17 th 25 th to 32 nd 10 th rank
+Quartile Bottom 2nd quartile - 9th Top quartile - 1st 3rd quartile - 17th No quartile to 8th place to 16th to 24th rank 25th to 32nd

-The key highlights relating to the Council's performance from this data are:
+The key highlights relating to the Councils performance from this data are: